BrockFalfas/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    The difference is that forEach "iterates over an array" and map "iterates over an array and returns the result"

 2. What is the difference between a function and a method?

+    A function is a piece of code that is called by name.
+It can be passed data to operate on (i.e. the parameters) and can optionally return data (the return value).
+All data that is passed to a function is explicitly passed.

+    A method is a piece of code that is called by a name that is associated with an object.
+In most respects it is identical to a function except for two key differences:

+    A method is implicitly passed the object on which it was called.

+    A method is able to operate on data that is contained within the class (remembering that an object is an instance of a class - the class is the definition, the object is an instance of that data).

 3. What is closure?

+    The Closure allows a function to carry its scope from another context or we can say another lexical scope.

 4. Describe the four rules of the 'this' keyword.

+    1. Whenever a function is contained in the global scope, the value of this inside of that function will be the window object.
+    2. Whenever a function is called by a preceding dot, the object before that dot is this.
+    3. Whenever a constructor function is used, this refers to the specifc instance of the object that is created and returned by the constructor function.
+    4. Whenever Javascipt's call or apply method is used, this is explicitly defined.

 5. Why do we need super() in an extended class?

+    Calling exactly super() is always redundant.
+It's explicitly doing what would be implicitly done otherwise.
+That's because if you omit a call to the super constructor, the no-argument super constructor will be invoked automatically anyway.
+Not to say that it's bad style; some people like being explicit.

+    However, where it becomes useful is when the super constructor takes arguments that you want to pass in from the subclass.

 ## Project Set up